PlanktoScope/proposals/design/0292-EEPROM-use.md

 The following code is to know if the EEPROM contains data :
 ```
 bus = smbus2.SMBus(1)
+eeprom_adress = 0x50 # Default address of the raspberry pi EEPROM, to replace with proper PS HAT EEPROM address
+memory_adress = 0x00 # Enter the register address where you want to know if data is already stored

 value = bus.read_byte_data(eeprom_adress, memory_adress)